analogrelay/git-credential-winstore/README.md

 ### Why doesn't it install?
 Make sure you're running with GIT on your PATH (perhaps by running from the GIT bash shell), or you've used the "-i" option to specify the location of Git

+### Where does it install?

+By default, the application is installed in the folder "%AppData%\GitCredStore".
+But you can change it using the "-t C:\Path\To\Install\dir" option.

 ### Eeeeeeeeek!
 Why is there a message box when I install it!
 MAKE IT STOP!
 MAKE IT STOP!
 Please?
 Thanks to [Matt Wrock](https://github.com/mwrock), we have a silent install option.
 Pass "-s" (and optionally follow that with the path to Git if it isn't in your PATH) and the helper will be installed without prompts!